digitalgreenorg/coco/readme.md

 ## Write your configs.js file

-Loosely, we configure an entity through the configs.js for each form we want to fill through COCO.
+We configure an entity through configs.js for forms that need to be populated through COCO.
 To configure an entity:

 	var person_configs = {
 		'entity_name': 'person',